chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/02-Cryptographic-Failures/Readme.md

 <p align="center">+++++++++</p>

-**Cryptographic Failures** is the misuse (or lack of use) of cryptographic algorithms for protecting sensitive information.
+**Cryptographic Failures** is a web application vulnerability that happens due to the misuse (or lack of use) of cryptographic algorithms for protecting sensitive information.

 **Cryptographic failures** occur when developers fail to use strong or proper encryption.
 This can happen due to improper implementation, misconfiguration, or the improper use of cryptographic algorithms, protocols, or key management practices.
 The mistake leaves sensitive data (e.g., passwords, credit card details, personal messages, or usernames and passwords) exposed to adversaries for exploitation.